Gender parity: Women in national parliaments

-As of 2021, women make up 25 percent of all national parliamentarians, which is up 16 percent from 11 percent in 1995.
-There are only 4 countries which have achieved 50 per cent gender parity in single or lower houses; Rwanda, Cuba, Bolivia and the United Arab Emirates.
+As of 2025, women make up 27.2 percent of all national parliamentarians, which is up from 11 percent in 1995.
+There are only 6 countries with 50 per cent gender parity in 2025 in single or lower houses; Rwanda, Cuba, Nicaragua, Mexico, Andorra and the United Arab Emirates.
+Globally, there are 21 States in which women account for less than 10 per cent of parliamentarians in single or lower houses, including three lower chambers with no women.

-There are 19 countries that have reached or surpassed the 40 per cent goal and two-thirds of those countries have implemented gender quotas to do so.
+In June 2025, there were 27 countries (14%) that had reached or surpassed the 40 per cent goal.